DejanSandic/fetch-simulator/README.md

 export default routes;
 ```
 Notice how we used Fetch.getRoutes() to create a copy of our routes object and store it to the variable.
-We exported that variable so we can import and use it in other file.
+We exported that variable so we can import and use it in another file.
 After we import the routes, we can pass them to our fetch system by using Fetch.setRoutes().
 ```js
 // FILE NAME = index.js